acheong08/EdgeGPT/README.md

   </summary>

-- Open the developer tools (F12)
-- Go to the Application tab → Storage → Cookies
-- Find the cookie named "_U"
+- Install the cookie editor extension for [Chrome](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)
+- Go to `bing.com`
-- Copy the value of the cookie
+- Open the extension
+- Click "Export" on the bottom right (This saves your cookies to clipboard)
+- Paste your cookies into a file `cookies.json`

 </details>